 Phil DeCola is Chief Science Officer of Sigma Space Corporation and Adjunct Professor in the Department of Atmospheric and Oceanic Sciences at the University of Maryland.
 Dr. DeCola’s work has focused on the use of remote-sensing data for Earth science research and resource management applications.
 Phil has served as an advisor on climate change and Earth observations for two administrations as Senior Policy Analyst in the White House Office of Science and Technology Policy (2007- 2010).
 At NASA, he was Atmospheric Composition Focus Area Lead and Program Scientist in the NASA Science Mission Directorate (1994 – 2007).
 Phil also has served as Lead Scientist on a number of U.S. Government delegations to the Intergovernmental Panel on Climate Change (IPCC) from 2002 – 2010, and worked on the IPCC scientific assessments since 1994.
 Dr. DeCola was co-Chair of the U.S. Group on Earth Observations (USGEO) and led the formulation and writing of the USGEO strategic assessment of U. S. Earth observation and monitoring priorities (2008 – 2010).
 During his career at NASA, Phil was the Lead Scientist and Evaluation Co-Chair for the NASA Earth System Science Pathfinder Program, and as Program Scientist for a number of NASA space missions including the EOS Aura Mission, the Orbiting Carbon Observatory Mission, the SAGE-2 and SAGE III Missions, as well as for a number of airborne field campaigns.
 Phil is currently the chair for a WMO/UNEP global initiative, the Integrated Global GHG Information System (IG3IS), which has a goal of supporting the UNFCCC Paris Agreement and other GHG emission reduction policies and measures.

-Daniel Zavala-Araiza, Ph.D. is an international scientist at the Environmental Defense Fund.
+Daniel Zavala-Araiza, Ph.D. is a senior scientist at Environmental Defense Fund.
 His current work focuses on methane emissions from the global oil and gas system with an emphasis on measurement and characterization of emissions.
-He provides scientific guidance and coordination for the Climate and Clean Air Coalition (CCAC) Oil and Gas Methane Science Studies.
-Daniel is also part of the science team of the Integrated Global GHG Information System (IG3IS), a WMO/UNEP initiative supporting the UNFCCC Paris Agreement and other GHG emission reduction policies and measures.
+He is also a scientific advisor to the International Methane Emissions Observatory and a visiting researcher at Utrecht University.